Cuban baseball league system: Super Series/CNS 23Us

-In 2015 the Super Series was replaced by the 23U National Series on the behest of the BFC, but with a June to September season following the CNS season and with nearly the same teams as the National Series.
+In 2015 the Super Series was replaced by the 23U National Series on the behest of the BFC, but with a June to September season following the CEL season and with nearly the same teams as the National Series.
 As it name suggests, its rosters are made up of players aged below 23 and it serves as the minor league division of the National Series.